A Romantic First Date – The Wilted Rose Part 20

 Now things look bleak, I’m weak in the knees

-I’m magnetized to be centre stage
+I’m magnetised to be centre-stage

 You’re a willing, captive audience.